 options = {"error_probability": 0.01}

-noise = NoiseHandler(protocol=NoiseProtocol.READOUT, options=options)
+noise = NoiseHandler(protocol=NoiseProtocol.READOUT.INDEPENDENT, options=options)

 # Define a tomographical measurement protocol with options.